patrick0525/Python-Opn-isc-kea/README.md

 # Python-Opn-isc-kea (opnsense_isc_to_kea_reservations.py)

-An xml conversion/migration of opnsense from isc-dhcp static lease to kea-dhcp reservation.
+A xml migration of the isc-dhcp static leases to kea-dhcp reservations.

-Reads the config-OPNsense*.xml file into opnsense xml -> array of [json obj] -> opnsense xml
+Reads the config-OPNsense*.xml file into a opnsense xml -> array of [json obj] -> opnsense xml

-opnsense kea-dhcp xml -adds new random uuid per device and re-uses users' subnet uuid

 The output is merge.xml

-Restore merge.xml and reboot

-Done
+Update:
+Inital commit
+    Add new random uuid per reservation
+    Re-use subnet uuid for additional reservations

+02232024
+    Validate opnsense xml tag
+    Validate inital kea reservation is missing
+    Vslidate if reservation's uuid value is empty